- Other acids

 - Washing (irrigation) of the skin, perhaps every few hours for several days

-Seek immediate medical help.
-Do NOT make a person throw up unless told to do so by Poison Control or a health care professional.
-Flush the eyes with water and remove any solution that remains on the skin.
+Seek medical help right away.
+Do NOT make a person throw up unless poison control or a health care provider tells you to do so.
+Flush the eyes with water and remove any medicine that remains on the skin.

 Before Calling Emergency